ivizlab/ivizDiff/README.md

 Real-time AI video transformation for live performance and creative research.

 A webcam or video file is fed into a Stable Diffusion pipeline and the transformed output streams back to a browser at 15–30 fps.
 Style images, ControlNet, IPAdapter, and live input controls (microphone, breath, gamepad) let you shape the output in real time.
+From ivizlab.org at SFU and forked from @ryanontheinside and @livepeer

 ---